TL;DR - The 30-Second Brief

 | Surge tolerance | Near-zero (Ola alternative) | Higher (no alternative) |

-The insight this persona surfaces: Rapido's UX was designed for the smartphone-native urban professional.
-Its Tier-2 user — who is an estimated 40%+ of the 500-city base — has different literacy, connectivity, and payment constraints.
+Dinesh points to something the urban persona set misses: Rapido's UX was designed for the smartphone-native urban professional.
+Its Tier-2 user - who is an estimated 40%+ of the 500-city base - has different literacy, connectivity, and payment constraints.
 The current product works for Dinesh because he has adapted to it, not because it was designed for him.
 As Namma Yatri and other ONDC-based challengers expand into Tier-2 markets with government backing and zero fees, Rapido's Tier-2 retention depends on localisation it has not yet built.

 The Full Booking Journey: Commute Trigger → Destination